HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.ssh.md

 1. Follow the [[vs.1.7.docs.remote.containers.md#installation]] steps for the Remote - Containers extension on your remote host.
 1. **Optional:** Set up SSH [[vs.1.7.docs.remote.troubleshooting.md#configuring-key-based-authentication]] to the server so you do not need to enter your password multiple times.
-1. Follow the [[vs.1.7.#connect-to-a-remote-host]] for the Remote - SSH extension to connect to a host and open a folder there.
+1. Follow the [connect-to-a-remote-host](#connect-to-a-remote-host) for the Remote - SSH extension to connect to a host and open a folder there.
 1. Use the **Remote-Containers: Reopen in Container** command from the Command Palette (`kbstyle(F1)`, `kb(workbench.action.showCommands)`).

 The rest of the [[vs.1.7.docs.remote.containers.md#quick-start-open-an-existing-folder-in-a-container]] applies as-is.
 You can learn more about the [[vs.1.7.docs.remote.containers]].
 You can also see the [[v[[vs.1.7.remote.advancedcontainers.develop-remote-host]]ticle for other options if this model does not meet your needs.